kagisearch/kagi-docs/docs/kagi/features/bangs.md

 # Bangs

 Bangs are shortcuts starting with exclamation points (!) that quickly take you to search results on other sites.
 For example, searching Kagi for **!w Monty Python** will search Wikipedia directly for "Monty Python" and take you to that Wikipedia search result.
-Bangs are [never counted as searches](../plans/plan-types.md#how-searches-are-counted) for the purpose of billing/usage.
+Bangs that perform searches on external sites are [never counted as searches](../plans/plan-types.md#how-searches-are-counted) for the purpose of billing/usage.

 ![Bang Example](media/bang.gif)